alimajidi62/Fashion-Mnist/README.md

 # Fashion-Mnist TensorFlow Examples</h1>
 learn fashion Mnist data set
-in this project you can learn fashion Mnist by tensorflow
+in this project you can learn fashion Mnist by tensorflow But at first I build tensorflow in windows by these steps
 <h2/>1-download MiniConbda </h2>
 <p><em>it is better to download Python 3.7 , please take a <a href="https://docs.conda.io/en/latest/miniconda.html">look here</a>.</em></p>
 <h2/>2-Install Miniconda</h2>